sarahwxie/GoodTunes/README.md

 All four members of our group worked on this big ticket item together.
 Doing this required collaboration and creativity.

+# College Board Considerations

+### Inputs
+There are multiple forms that the user fills out throughout the code, such as when creating a new account, signing into an existing account, or creating a playlist.
+Data is passed from the form into main.py.

+### Lists
+Our database of songs is a list that was created from a .csv file.

+### Procedures
+Each procedure in main.py renders a corresponding .html file.
+Examples are login(), new_user(), and profile().

+### Outputs
+An example of an output can be found on the profile page after a user logs in.
+After inputting their username, their profile with their username and data is displayed.

+### Algorithms
+An example of an algorithm is the iteration that can be found in playlistcreate.html when selecting from the database of songs.
+Here, we utilize a for loop in Jinja in order to display all of the songs in the form.

 ### Login/Sign Up Pages and User Dashboard
 The login and signup pages can be found [here](templates/login.html) and [here](templates/signup.html).
 The code that leads the user to a new page after signing in can be found in [main.py](main.py).
 Risa and Nivu worked on this.